Eschatologue/CM_wiki/docs/gameplay/downtime/crafting.md

 ## Resources and Resolution

 In addition to the **appropriate tools** for the item to be crafted, a character needs **raw materials worth half of the item's selling cost**.
 To determine how many **workweeks** it takes to create an item, **divide its gold piece cost by 50**.
-A character can complete **multiple items in a workweek** if the items' combined cost is **50 SP or lower**.
-Items that cost more than 50 SP can be completed over longer periods of time, as long as the work in progress is **stored in a safe location**.
+A character can complete **multiple items in a workweek** if the items' combined cost is **50 GP or lower**.
+Items that cost more than 50 GP can be completed over longer periods of time, as long as the work in progress is **stored in a safe location**.

 **Multiple characters** can combine their efforts. **Divide the time needed to create an item by the number of characters** working on it.
 Use your judgment when determining how many characters can collaborate on an item.
 A particularly **tiny item**, like a ring, might allow only **one or two workers**, whereas a **large, complex item** might allow four or more workers.